 If predicting the results of the matches tomorrow based on the sentiment in tweets about rugby teams then one would probably have to go for Wales and at a push, Japan, but it would be nice to have more data and for a longer date range.

 I wanted to try topic modelling with this dataset.
-Topic modelling is similar in idea to clustering except the goal is to find groups occurring in textual data rather than groups in a set of objects defined numerically.
+Topic modelling is similar in idea to clustering and can be used with textual data to find thematic structure therein.
 It might be interesting to see what topics are occurring in this dataset of tweets.
 The exploratory analysis has already identified some possible ones.

 Topic modelling assumes that documents (tweets in this case) are constructed from a set of topics and each topic is constructed from a set of words.
 The goal is to find the topics or themes underlying a set of documents.
 There is an easy to follow explanation here, which goes into more detail about how the particular algorithm I’m using, Latent Dirichlet Allocation (LDA- not to be confused with linear discriminant analysis) works.